Theodora Du Bois | Continuing Characters

 The role of her detectives the McNeills has been reduced, to make room for grim suspense scenes involving a young woman who keeps getting in jeopardy.
 Also unlike earlier books, Anne McNeill is no longer the narrator.
 Instead, the novel is told in the third person, often from the Point of View of the young woman.
 We also read that while sleuth Jeffrey McNeill used to be a surgeon, that in recent years he has transferred to psychiatric work.
 This parallels the change (and decline) of the Theodora Du Bois books from Scientific Detection to psychological mysteries.

 Although there are two separate attempts to kill the young heroine in the opening chapters, for some reason she refuses to tell the police or Coast Guard about this, apparently feeling this would be awkward or a social faux pas!
-This is idiotic in the extreme.
+This is ridiculous in the extreme.

-Oddly, given all the interest in science in other Theodora Du Bois, few of the boaters in The Face of Hate seem to have radio on board, or at the dock areas.
+Oddly, given the interest in science in other Theodora Du Bois, few of the boaters in The Face of Hate seem to have radio on board, or at the dock areas.
 Being a boater instead means one is cut off from communication from the outside world, a fact that plays a role in the suspense in the first chapter.

 As far back as Death Dines Out (1939), we learn that the McNeills had rented a sailboat for the summer.
 But sailing plays almost no role in that novel.